ssjkhan/Ga-project-1/README.md

-# This is project-1 by Saad Khan
+# BattleShip - Survival at Sea

 ## Blurb

-Welcome to Project-1 for Toronto SEI-55, by Saad Khan.
+Welcome to Battleship, Project-1 for Toronto SEI-55, by Saad Khan.
 This is a browser implementation of the game battleship, where two masterminds face off in a daring game of chance, strategy, and mental warfare.
 Can you beat the computer?

 ## Technologies Used